RediSearch/RediSearch/docs/docs/advanced-concepts/chinese.md

 and determining the most likely (based on the surrounding terms and characters) match.

-RediSearch makes use of the [Friso](https://github.com/lionsoul2014/friso) Chinese tokenization library for this purpose.
+Search and Query makes use of the [Friso](https://github.com/lionsoul2014/friso) Chinese tokenization library for this purpose.
 This is largely transparent to the user and often no additional configuration is required.

-## Example: Using Chinese in RediSearch
+## Example: Using Chinese in Search and Query

 In pseudo-code: